torsteingrindvik/serial-keel/README.md

 #### Labelled group control

-This example shows a more involved example.
+This example is a bit more involved.

 - Three clients
 - Four endpoints